EsotericSoftware/spine-runtimes/spine-cocos2dx/README.md

 4. Run CMake GUI from the start menu
 5. Click `Browse Source` and select the directory `spine-runtimes`
 6. Click `Browse Build` and select the `spine-runtimes/spine-cocos2dx/build` directory.
 You can create the `build` folder directly in the file dialog via `New Folder`.
 7. Click `Configure`.
+Check `SPINE_COCOS2D_X`
+8. Click `Configure` again.
 This will download the cocos2d-x dependency and wire it up with the example source code in `spine-runtimes/spine-cocos2dx/example`.
 The download is 400mb, so get yourself a cup of tea.
 7. Open the file `spine-cocos2dx\example\cocos2d\cocos\2d\cocos2dx.props` and remove the `libSpine.lib` entry from the `<AdditionalDependencies>` tag.
 8. Open the `spine-runtimes/spine-cocos2dx/example/proj.win32/spine-cocos2d-x.sln` file in Visual Studio 2015.
 Visual Studio may ask you to install the Windows XP/7 SDK, which you should install.
 9. Expand `References` of the libcocos2d sub project, and remove the entry for `libSpine`, which should be marked with an error.